waltergcc/42-Piscine/README.md

             {
                 write the code
             }
-            else if you can't make it by yoursef
+            else if you can not make it by yoursef
             {
                 transcribe the code
                 this helps at the time of learning

-                if it doesn't make any sense
+                if it does not make any sense
                 {
                     copy the code
                     run
                     and see what it does
                 }
-                else if it still doesn't make sense
+                else if it still does not make sense
                 {
                     use the Python Tutor to see step by step what the code does or use the VS Code debug tool